 Embracing the darkness in life may seem to make the artist more vulnerable, but the final sequence of Jin looking in the mirror suggests otherwise.
 While the vase contains delicate, fragile-looking white flowers, its reflection is a bunch of Gayfeathers, also known as Blazing Star, a flower known to be tolerant of disease and inclement weather.
 There is a paradoxical suggestion that accepting chaos makes the artist stronger at the same time that it puts him at risk.

-Like how Jimin’s face parallels the angel statue with its streaks of paint tears, Jin’s face cracks just like the statue’s.
+Like how Jimin’s face parallels the winged statue with its streaks of paint tears, Jin’s face cracks just like the statue’s.
 They become mid-way between human and art, symbolic of how the body of the artist is where art is created, with the tears and cracks as a reminder of the artistic struggle.

 Much as I love this Künstlerroman angle, however, I can’t say that the MV is without its share of issues.
 There is a sense of disconnection between the narration sequence and the other sequences.
 Also, by pulling from so many literary, philosophical, and artistic sources, the MV toes the line between coherence and incoherence.
 In addition, it runs the risk of excluding those who are unable to pick out the references, and the meaning can remain inaccessible.